-Theaters, operas, musicals or other cultural activities are quite scarce in Santo Domingo.
-It’s quite disappointing if you remember, that you live in the oldest city of the American continent.
-But apart from the epochal and elegant spirit of the buildings and squares in the Colonial Zone, there is not much to see or do for cultural interested citizens.
+Theaters, operas, musicals, or other cultural activities are quite scarce in Santo Domingo.
+It’s quite disappointing if you remember, that you live in the oldest city on the American continent.
+But apart from the epochal and elegant spirit of the buildings and squares in the Colonial Zone, there is not much to see or do for culturally interested citizens.

 Lack of sports in the Dominican Republic – And Santo Domingo